serpi90/TropicalMagic/README.md

 `./newtondiagrams.py --plot` (argument is optional)  will output the _output/diagrams/x-y-z.png_ file for each element, generated using `gnuplot < plot.gnuplot`.

-`./newtondiagrams.py --excel` (argument is optional) will output the _output/Results.xlsx? file containing the output described below.
+`./newtondiagrams.py --excel` (argument is optional) will output the _output/Results.xlsx_ file containing the output described below.

+`./newtondiagrams.py --quiet` (argument is optional) suppresses the console output.

 * **Input:**  _output/elements.txt_
 * **Output:** _stdout_ (console), _output/diagrams/x-y-z.png_ (if `--plot` is used)